 d.
 Video Games

-In addition, almost all video games today, from the imagery to the plot, are about advocating violence and killing or contain erotic content or cold-bloodedness.
-Simply put, the messages conveyed appeal to the demon nature in man.
-All of this is inappropriate and harmful for teenagers and young people still growing up.
-Delivering a sense of excitement from killing, destruction, violence, and fighting can lead to desensitizing young people, introducing them to unhealthy thoughts and behaviors, and can even contribute to some committing crimes.
+In addition, almost all video games today, from their gameplay and plot to aesthetic atmosphere, are about violence and killing, or contain erotic content or cold-bloodedness.
+Simply put, the messages conveyed appeal to the demon nature in humankind.
+All of this is inappropriate and harmful for teenagers and young people.
+Experiencing a sense of excitement from killing, destruction, violence, and fighting can desensitize young people and introduce them to unhealthy thoughts and behaviors.
+This can even contribute to crime.

 Online games are even more addictive.
-In the past, games were used to kill time when people were alone and felt bored.
-Nowadays, online games have become a sport that players seek to participate in and compete against one another.
-Online gaming has thus become a social activity in and of itself, especially for children.
-Because a large number of players are interacting in the game, they compete and become enthralled in the game’s virtual world.
+In the past, games were used to pass the time when people were alone and felt bored.
+Nowadays, online gaming has become a competitive sport and a social activity in and of itself, especially for children.
+Because a large number of players interact in a game, they can quickly become enthralled in the game’s virtual world.

-Huge amounts of energy and capital are invested in such games, and kids who don’t play them may be the odd ones out in their friendship circle.
-Thus, almost against their will, parents are forced to allow their children to join in the online gaming community, and then watch as their children develop an addiction.
-Video games take up time that should have been used for study, outdoor activities, and normal interpersonal interactions.
+Huge amounts of effort and capital are invested in such games, and kids who don’t play them may be the odd ones out among their peers.
+Thus, many parents feel forced to allow their children to join the online gaming community, then watch as their children develop an addiction.
+Video games usually take up time that should be used for study, outdoor activities, and normal socialization.
 Instead, children are turned into captives of video games.

 Video games are spiritual drugs.
-This differs from hard drugs like heroin, which is banned around the world.
-Video game development, however, is a major industry.
+Unlike the manufacture of hard drugs such as heroin, which is illegal in most countries, video game development is a major industry.
 What are the consequences of this?
-Companies are producing drugs that destroy the next generation, and countries that embrace gaming are sabotaging their own future.
+As the companies produce these drugs that destroy the next generation, the countries that embrace gaming are sabotaging their own futures.

-The emergence of the internet and mobile phones has opened up an even broader market for the video game industry.
-The latest global games-market report released by research firm Newzoo in April 2018 forecast that gamers across the globe will spend $137.9 billion on games in 2018, representing an increase of 13.3 percent from the year before.
-More than half of all gaming revenue will come from the mobile segment.
-Digital game revenues will come to 91 percent of the global market.
+The emergence of the internet and mobile phones opened up an even broader market for the video game industry.
+Research firm Newzoo, in its April 2018 Global Games Market Report, forecast that gamers around the world would spend $137.9 billion on games in 2018, representing an increase of 13.3 percent from the previous year.
+More than half of all gaming revenue was projected to come from the mobile segment.
+Digital game revenues would make up 91 percent of the global market.

-The report also predicts that the games market will maintain double-digit growth in the next decade.
-While the GDP growth rate in many countries is struggling at low single digits, the games industry continues its advance.
-Mobile gaming alone is expected to reach $100 billion by 2021.
-The top three countries in global games market, according to the report, will be China, the United States, and Japan, with China accounting for 28 percent of the global market.
+The report also predicted that the games market would maintain double-digit growth in the following several years.
+While the GDP growth rate in many countries is struggling in the single digits, the games industry continues to advance.
+Mobile gaming alone was expected to reach $100 billion by 2021.
+The top three countries in the global games market, according to the report, would be China, the United States, and Japan, with China accounting for more than 25 percent of the total market.

-Traditional games, including sports activities and other outdoor activities, are limited by the natural environment, the weather, equipment, and physical strength.
-Players don’t typically develop an addiction to these traditional forms of entertainment and activity.
+Traditional games, including sports and other outdoor activities, are limited by the natural environment, the weather, equipment, and physical limitations; players don’t typically develop an addiction to them.
 Video games have no such restrictions.
-Players are invited and lured to immerse themselves in the virtual world of the game non-stop, going without sleep or breaks.
-This, on top of the fact that such games rarely have anything edifying to recommend them, mean that those who play them come increasingly under the influence of negative factors.
+Players are invited and encouraged to immerse themselves in the virtual world of the game nonstop, going without sleep or breaks.
+This, on top of the fact that such games rarely have anything edifying to recommend them, means that those who play them come increasingly under the influence of negative factors.

 e.
 The Culture of Violence